-"Turnover, total" is comparable to "sales total" in the statistics on Purchases and sales.
-There is however some differences: - purchases and sales are based on legal unit while turnover in construction is based on kind of activity units - purchases and sales are based on register data while turnover in construction is based on questionnaires - purchases and sales include all turnover of the legal unit while turnover in construction only include turnover from construction activities turnover in construction is divided in 8 industry groupings while purchases and sales (FIKS33) only provide a division on 5 industry groupings within construction.
+Turnover, total is comparable to Sales total in the statistics on Purchases and sales by enterprises.
+There are however some differences:

+- Purchases and sales by enterprises are based on legal unit while Turnover in construction is based on kind of activity units (KAU). - Purchases and sales by enterprises are based on register data while Turnover in construction is based on questionnaires - Purchases and sales by enterprises include all turnover of the legal unit while Turnover in construction only include turnover from construction activities - Turnover in construction is divided into 8 industry groupings while Purchases and sales by enterprises only provide a division on 5 industry groupings within construction